nechita/pppmakers.com/_products/vueschool-masterclass.md

 title: VueSchool Masterclass
 author: VueSchool.io
 link: https://vueschool.io/the-vuejs-master-class
 description: The guys behind VueSchool.io offer great Vue training and most of their courses are free.
-They also a Vue MasterClass, a very in-depth Vue training for people wanting to level up their knowledge about the Vue framework.
-Check it out!
+They also a Vue MasterClass, a very in-depth Vue training for devs wanting to level up their knowledge about the Vue framework.
 image: "vueschool-masterclass.png"
 tags:
 - courses